C$ 418 Find Cheap Flights from Vancouver to Thailand

 • What is the cheapest time of day to fly to Thailand?

-The cheapest time of day to fly to Thailand is generally in the afternoon, when round-trip flights cost C$ 932 on average.
-Morning departures are around 2% more expensive than evening flights, on average.
-The most expensive time of day to fly to Thailand is generally at night, which is peak travel time and where the average cost of a ticket is C$ 1,116.
+The cheapest time of day to fly to Thailand is generally at night, when round-trip flights cost C$ 1,401 on average.
+The most expensive time of day to fly to Thailand is generally at night, which is peak travel time and where the average cost of a ticket is C$ 1,401.

 Top tips for finding cheap flights to Thailand